Dish Soap Ingredients And Hidden Chemical Risks

 - Consider products tested for toxicology, environmental impact, and endocrine disruption risks.

 Walk down the cleaning aisle and you will see dozens of dish soaps promising stronger grease removal.
-Labels emphasize phrases like antibacterial, power suds, platinum clean, or ultimate formula.
+Labels emphasize antibacterial claims, thicker suds, and “ultimate clean” formulas.

-Most of these upgrades come from tweaking surfactants and additives rather than reinventing the chemistry.
+Most of these upgrades come from adjusting existing chemistry rather than introducing new breakthroughs.

 Common formulation changes include:

-- Higher concentrations of surfactants that break apart grease molecules
+- Higher concentrations of surfactants to break apart grease molecules

 - Added foaming agents to create thicker suds